CICS110/CICS110.github.io/main/lectures/07-branching/Jared/index.md

 * Diamonds have a "True" and "False" path coming out of them

 For instance,
-A control for diagram for grabbing an umbrella before heading out if it is raining might look like:
+A control flow diagram for grabbing an umbrella before heading out if it is raining might look like:

 ```mermaid